Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 • Add sugar and rose water, and cook for 3-4 minutes.

-• Pour the ready rabri into earthen pots for more flavor, or else just transfer to a regular serving bowl.
+• Pour the ready rabri into earthen pots for more flavor, or transfer it to a regular serving bowl.

 Video